Baseflow/full-stack-on-rust/05-orm/README.md

     }
 }
 ```
-As you can see, this specific implementation of `Repository<TodoEntity>` uses the connection pool from Diesel, and performs diesel specific operations for interfacing with the database.
+As you can see, this specific implementation of `Repository<TodoEntity>` uses the connection pool from Diesel, and performs diesel-specific operations for interfacing with the database.

 ## Using the repository

-Actix-web is able to perform some degree of dependency injection, which is terrific.
-Whenever our endpoints get called, We don't want to be bothered with setting up the repository and it's database connections.
+Actix-web can perform some degree of dependency injection, which is terrific.
+Whenever our endpoints get called, We don't want to be bothered with setting up the repository and its database connections.
 Additionally, we want to work with abstractions, not specific implementations.

-In order to have our Repository<TodoEntity> injected in our handlers, we need to register is within the App_Data:
+To have our Repository<TodoEntity> injected into our handlers, we need to register is within the App_Data:
 Let's alter the todo_controller `configure` method:

 #### **`todo_api/src/api/todo_controller.rs`**